Fla. shatters new coronavirus cases record with 15,300

 National

-Florida's 95 deaths Saturday were second-most =in the nation behind 99 in Texas, which is 12th overall.
-No. 5 California had 95 and No. 16 Arizona 69.
+Florida's 45 deaths Sunday were second-most in the nation behind 86 in Arizona, which is in 16th place overall.

-Florida, which is the third-most-populous state, is in ninth place, 789 ahead of Louisiana, which reported 23 deaths Saturday, according to Worldometers.info.
+Florida, which is the third-most-populous state, is in ninth place, 106 behind No. 8 Connecticut, which reported no data Sunday.

 Since the first death was reported on Feb.
-29, the toll has risen to 137,403, including an increase of 733 Saturday after 849 Friday.
+29, the toll has risen to 137,782, including an increase of 380 Sunday after 733 Saturday.

-No. 14 Georgia added 31 and Washington, which was the original epicenter in the United States, is in 21th place, with no reported deaths but 355 cases.
+No. 14 Georgia added 5 and Washington, which was the original epicenter in the United States, is in 21th place, with no reported deaths for two days in a row but 615 cases.

 Worldwide

-Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 7 deaths for the second day in a row, among the lowest since the pandemic.
-No. 6 France and No. 7 Spain didn't report any data Saturday.
+Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 9 deaths, among the lowest since the pandemic.
+No. 6 France and No. 7 Spain didn't report any data this weekend.

-Sweden, which has been doing "herd immunity, reported no data after 11 deaths Friday for a total of 5,526 in 17th and 163 cases.
-Neighboring Norway, which had a lockdown, reported no deaths for the second day in a row to stay at 252 as well as 3 more cases.
+Sweden, which has been doing "herd immunity, reported no data this weekend after 11 deaths Friday for a total of 5,526 in 17th and 163 cases.
+Neighboring Norway, which had a lockdown, reported no deaths for the third day in a row to stay at 252 as well as 3 more cases.

 Scripps Only Content 2020